 Concentration in Ceramics

 The Ceramics concentration is designed for the student who is interested in developing as a ceramic artist.
-The courses included in this concentration are Foundations Three Dimensional Design, Ceramics I, II, III.

-Ceramics II students continue to develop technical skills in hand building, wheel throwing or in combinations of both of these techniques.
+In upper level courses, students continue to develop technical skills in hand building, wheel throwing or in combinations of both of these techniques.
 Further investigation into content, form, and surface treatment is explored related to the individual student’s developing vocabulary.

 There are a myriad of careers that a graduate of the ceramic program can pursue, some include: studio artist, K-12 art teacher, art professor, ceramic designer, glaze technician, studio manager.